 Beyond that, I’m excited to keep writing songs that mean something, to keep growing as an artist, and to keep pushing myself creatively.
 Music has always been about telling stories for me — stories that connect with people and make them feel something.”

-“My advice to Fife College students would be to believe in yourself and make the most of every opportunity.
-The skills and confidence you gain here aren’t just about your course — they’re the building blocks for your future.
+“Believe in yourself and make the most of every opportunity.
+The skills and confidence you gain here aren’t just about your course, they’re the building blocks for your future.

 Related Courses